jasper-zanjani/notes/sources/lx-azure.md

   - Cost optimization

 ## Principle 2: Define your workload's required availability
+> - [ ] 2.1 Load balancing and high availability in the cloud
+> - [ ] 2.2 Running Linux VMs in multiple regions for high availability
+> - [ ] 2.3 Storage redundancy through replication
+> - [ ] 2.4 Dynamic failure detection and recovery in the cloud
+> - [ ] 2.5 Enhancing the scalability of web applications in the cloud
+> - [ ] 2.6 Reference architecture for running a web application in multiple regions

 __Ensuring high availability__ is a complex and risky task in a datacenter, supported by a variety of techniques and tools.
 But with geographically dispersed __Availability Zones__, cloud computing can help to ensure high availability.